Why we can’t rely on technology for a better future

 But the mistaken idea that technology can be relied on to solve all of our problems on its own has become more and more common thanks to these trends.
 The question is: will those trends continue to hold, or is it just a coincidence that technological advancement has correlated with our well-being?

 The idea that technology might be more trouble than it’s worth, or that it may have catastrophic consequences down the line, is nothing new.
 It’s a widespread theme in post-apocalyptic and dystopian science fiction, genres which dominates sales both in the bookstore and at the box office (The Hunger Games, Maze Runner, Terminator and Divergent series are just a few examples from last year).
 It’s also a favorite theme of fringe ideologies, from radical environmentalists to religious fundamentalists.

-But mainstream culture, despite being inundated with dystopian scifi franchises, still sees tech as its starring protagonist.
+But mainstream culture, despite being inundated with dystopian scifi franchises, still sees technology as its starring protagonist.
 How people use their time and money shows this: they spend their limited resources on what they value most.
 Three of the top five most valuable companies on earth are tech companies.
-The majority of people spend almost their entire waking life with tech: data from last year showed that Americans use electronic media for more than 11 hours a day on average.
+The majority of people spend almost their entire waking life with technology: data from last year showed that Americans use electronic media for more than 11 hours a day on average.

 The difference between knowledge and wisdom

 There’s an old myth about how humans first got the use of fire — perhaps you’ve heard it before.
 The story goes that the titan Prometheus stole fire from the gods and gave it to mankind after taking pity on their weak and defenseless bodies.
 This angered Zeus, who chained Prometheus to a rock where he had his liver torn out every day by an eagle (until eventually Hercules came along and saved him).